 Every winter the Grand Canyon Railway’s Polar Express comes to life on a journey from the nighttime wilderness of Williams, Arizona, to the enchanted beauty of “the North Pole”—where Santa Claus and his reindeer are waiting with a keepsake present for every good boy and girl.
-You’ll be smiling from ear to ear, as you watch children’s faces light up when the train arrives, and enjoy hot chocolate and cookies while listening to this timeless story.
+You’ll be smiling from ear to ear, as you watch children’s faces light up when the train arrives, and enjoy hot chocolate and chocolate chip cookies while listening to this timeless story.

 What to Expect

 You’ve reserved your tickets for The Polar Express.
 Your family is excited to go to the North Pole.
 So now what?
 The following information will help you plan your trip to maximize the magic.

 Grand Canyon Railway’s The Polar Express is a magical, nighttime train adventure to the “North Pole.”
 During the holiday season The Polar Express departs the Williams Depot in Williams, AZ at select dates and times, and takes you and your family on a journey through the moonlit wilderness.

 There’s even more than the train ride itself, so many things to see and do at the Grand Canyon Railway Hotel’s property in Williams!
 Click here to download a PDF map of our property, highlighting all of the essentials and the fun stuff, too!

 Frequently Asked Questions